swahid/despia-cloud-builder/README.md

 Automated Web App Build and Artifact Generation Workflow

-This document serves as the comprehensive guide for the automated Codemagic workflow (ios-app), detailing its inputs, execution steps, status reporting mechanism, and the complete YAML configuration.
+This document serves as the comprehensive guide for the automated Codemagic workflow (despia-app-builder), detailing its inputs, execution steps, status reporting mechanism, and the complete YAML configuration.

 1. Inputs (Environment Variables)